 Associate Professor of Physical Therapy, Chair, Department of Physical Therapy

 Dr. Mitchell Zackery Batavia, Associate Professor in the Physical Therapy Program at New York University, holds a BS in Physical Therapy from the University of Delaware, an MA in Motor Learning from Columbia University, and a PhD in Pathokinesiology from New York University.
-He completed a Robert Salant Post Doctoral Fellowship at NYU / NYU Medical Center in 1998, and earned a Postgraduate Diploma (PG Dip) in Epidemiology from University of London in 2008.
+He completed a Robert Salant Post Doctoral Fellowship at NYU / NYU Medical Center (1998), and earned a Postgraduate Diploma (PG Dip) in Epidemiology from University of London (2008).

-More recently, Dr. Batavia authored The Wheelchair Evaluation: A Clinician's Guide 2nd Edition (2010, Jones & Bartlett).
-In this new edition, he dedicated four new chapters to address timely prescriptive issues as funding for equipment becomes tighter and documentation comes under increasing Medicare scrutiny.
+In 2010, Dr. Batavia authored The Wheelchair Evaluation: A Clinician's Guide 2nd Edition (Jones & Bartlett).
+In this second edition, he dedicated four new chapters to address timely prescriptive issues as funding for equipment becomes tighter and documentation comes under increasing Medicare scrutiny.
 He also created animation and video clips in an accompanying CD for the book to assist teachers and learners. (see sample at http://www.jbpub.com/Catalog/9780763761721/Resources/).The textbook has been adopted for use in accredited continuing education.

 Dr. Batavia's broad research interests include evidence-based practice/risk guidelines, instrument development, augmented feedback and wheelchair/seating positioning.

-In addition to his teaching responsibilities and research, he has served as a manuscript reviewer for Perceptual Motor Skills, Butterworth Heinemann, and the Neurology Section of the American Physical Therapy Association (JNPT).
+In addition to his administrative, teaching and research responsibilities, he has served as a manuscript reviewer or referee for Perceptual Motor Skills, Butterworth Heinemann, the Cochrane Collaboration, and the Neurology Section of the American Physical Therapy Association (JNPT).

 At A Glance: Q & A on ADA's 26th Anniversary